Kokoe Tanaka-Suwan ’03, violinist, has performed throughout the United States and countries abroad including England and Germany.

 Dr. Tanaka-Suwan has taught undergraduate and graduate students at Rutgers University and Columbia University.

 Dr. Tanaka-Suwan holds a New York State Teaching Certificate and a Suzuki Teaching Certificate.
-Dr. Tanaka-Suwan received her Bachelor of Music degree in violin performance with a concentration in music-in-education from the New England Conservatory.
+Dr. Tanaka-¬Suwan received her Bachelor of Music degree in violin performance with a concentration in music-¬in-¬education from the New England Conservatory.
+She holds a Master of Music Education degree from Teachers College, Columbia University.
 She completed her Master of Music and Doctor of Musical Arts degrees in violin performance at Rutgers University’s Mason Gross School of the Arts.
-This spring, Dr. Tanaka-Suwan will graduate with a Master of Music Education degree from Teachers College, Columbia University.

 What motivates you in your work as a music educator?
 My motivation for being a music educator is a passion for teaching and incorporating music into the lives of my students.
 I think that it is so important to infuse arts education into the daily lives of our youth.
 This education helps them to develop the tools to tackle various issues in all subject areas and provides a necessary outlet to express themselves.